guhjy/2015ori-1/archive/response_ori_rev.md

 ## Response

-We never aimed to support such claim; we only aimed to sketch the problem with the way estimates of data fabrication are now constructed.
+We never aimed to support such a claim; we only aimed to sketch the problem with the way estimates of data fabrication are now constructed.
+We fully agree with the reviewer that there is no way of knowing whether the data fabrication admitted to is the same as the data fabrication these methods could detect.

 # Reviewer remark 2